charlie0129/wakatime-sync-go/README.md

 If you have existing data in the old MySQL database (([charlie0129/wakatime-sync](https://github.com/charlie0129/wakatime-sync) or [wf2311/wakatime-sync](https://github.com/wf2311/wakatime-sync))), use the migration script:

+> Make sure you have SQLite 3.45.0+ installed to support JSONB.

 ```bash
 cd scripts
 python3 -m venv .venv